I use quality brands of materials which I can

 'Trade' paints are often perceived to be of a lesser quality,

-compared to the 'Retail' brands sold in Wickes, B&Q and
+compared to the 'Retail' brands sold in Wickes,

 'Trade' paints are made to a much higher specification,